richardbiely/gaia-ecs/README.md

 If you organize your data with care (which you should) this can save you some very precious memory or performance depending on your use case.

 For instance, imagine you have a grid with fields of 100 meters squared.
-Now if you create your entities carefully they get organized in grid fields implicitly on the data level already without you having to use any sort of spatial map container.
+If you create your entities carefully they get organized in grid fields implicitly on the data level already without you having to use any sort of spatial map container.

 ```cpp
 w.add<Position>(e1, {10,1});